-Panel Notification Form refers to the document notifying an accused student about the date, time, and location a panel will convene to receive evidence about the alleged misconduct of the accused student.
+Panel Notification Form refers to the document notifying a responding party about the date, time, and location a panel will convene to receive evidence about the alleged misconduct of the responding student.
 The form identifies the panel members, Panel Chair, Community Advocate, and Student Advocate assigned in the matter.
-It also indicates the charges of misconduct alleged against the accused student.
+It also indicates the charges of misconduct alleged against the responding party.